couchbaselabs/tuqtng/docs/versus-sql.md

     Jamie | Couchbase
     ----------------

-In UnQL, a query returns a set of documents.
+In N1QL, a query returns a set of documents.
 The returned document set may be uniform, but it need not be.
 Typically, specifying a SELECT with fixed set of attribute ('column') names results in a uniform set of documents.
 SELECT with a wildcard('*'') results in non-uniform result set.
 The only guarantee is that every returned document meets the query criteria.

     SELECT Name, History
     FROM HRData